samplchallenges/SAMPL-containers/tutorials/SingularityTutorial.md

      * If the docking container has an issue that requires modification, you will need to use `singularity build` to rebuild just the docking container.
 * If you run into memory errors with conda (specifically during the base container build) try cleaning your singularity cache
      * commands:
           * `singularity cache clean --dry-run` will list out everything that will be cleaned by the command without deleting anything.
           * If the output from the `--dry-run` is what you expect, run:  `singularity cache clean`

-## Section 5: Building Your Own Docking Container
+## Section 5: Building your own docking container
 * For an example template of a docking container directory, please see [`SAMPL-containers/tutorial/templates/docking`](https://github.com/samplchallenges/SAMPL-containers/tree/main/tutorials/templates/docking)
 * For more detailed information about LogD container requirements and how to modify this tutorial to suit your needs [BuildYourOwnLogDContainer.md](https://github.com/samplchallenges/SAMPL-containers/blob/main/tutorials/BuildYourOwnLogDContainer.md)
 * For more information on how to build your own conda environment inside a container, please see [CondaEnvInstructions.pdf](https://github.com/samplchallenges/SAMPL-containers/blob/main/tutorials/CondaEnvInstructions.pdf)